 Morticians, undertakers, funeral directors and embalmers have all received their training from mortuary science programs.
 Since funeral directors must deal with the reality of preserving or disposing of human remains along with the survivors of the deceased, mortuary science programs feature a wide range of education, from psychology to microbiology.

 How to Select a Mortuary Science School

-Prospective students should contact their potential mortuary science schools to assure that they meet the requirements.
-Schools will conduct preliminary interviews and background checks, as well as require previous education in the sciences.
+Schools typically conduct preliminary interviews and background checks for mortuary science programs, as well as require previous education in the sciences.
 Students may be required to complete an internship.

 Mortuary Science Program Overviews

 The Associate of Applied Science (AAS) in Mortuary Science program lasts around 2-4 years.
 Most associate degree programs require students to have completed general education courses prior to enrolling in the AAS program.
 Prior to becoming a licensed mortician, all students must pass the national board exam for funeral directors.
 Courses offered cover topics in:

 Bachelor of Science in Mortuary Science programs last four years, including general college courses.
 Undergraduate programs not only prepare students for the national board exam and provide mortician education and laboratory experience, but they often require that students take on internships in local funeral homes.
 Throughout the program, students learn to support the bereaved, prepare bodies, secure legal documents, advise survivors and manage business.
 Courses taken include: